Infraedifice/Infraedifice.github.io/_posts/2021-02-21-Orchestrating mailbox size reports using Azure automation.markdown

 #### key vault Name ###

-$keyvault = "AutomationEmail-key"
+$keyvault = "Enter your Keyvault name"

 ### Secret Name in the key Vault ###

-$keyvaultSecretName = "AutomationEmailSecret"
+$keyvaultSecretName = "Enter your secret name from the Keyvault"

 ### Application ID of the Azure AD App registration ###

-$Application_ID = "xxxx-xxxx-xxxxx-xxxxx"
+$Application_ID = "xxxx-xxxx-xxxxx-12345"

 ### Tenant ID of the Azure AD App registration ###